gostevedore/documentation/content/reference-guide/builder/_index.md

 ```

 ### In-line builder
-When is needed to build an image using an adhoc driver configuration, and to simplify the Stevedore configuration, the builder could be defined inside the [image configuration]({{<ref "reference-guide/image/">}}), in that case the builder is known as an `in-line` builder.
+When is needed to build an image using an adhoc driver configuration, and to simplify Stevedore configuration, the builder could be defined inside the [image configuration]({{<ref "reference-guide/image/">}}).
+In that case the builder is known as an `in-line` builder.
 In-line builders are also defined following the [Keywords reference for builders configuration]({{<ref "/reference-guide/builder/#keywords-reference-for-builder-configuration">}}).

 {{< highlight Yaml "linenos=table" >}}